homestar92/ring-lardner-transcriptions/High-Rollers.md

 ---

-For example, there was an afternoon when they were at the the National and
+For example, there was an afternoon when they were at the National and
 Hart and Parker were battling each other for a thousand dollars a hole and a Nassau of five thousand.
 The two were